 "The play is adapted from William Rose's screenplay for the 1967 film of the same name starring Sidney Poitier, Katharine Hepburn and Spencer Tracy about a young white woman in the 1960s introducing her family to her charming, accomplished and African-American fiancé," press notes state.

+"I am delighted to return to Arena Stage to present Todd Kreidler's exciting, new stage adaptation of what has become a classic American story," Esbjornson said in a previous statement.
+"It is a privilege to work with this exceptional group of artists who share in the hope that audiences will find the experience of this piece compelling, provocative and perhaps all too relevant."
 "We are happy to have David Esbjornson back at Arena after his wonderful production of Red Hot Patriot last season," artistic director Molly Smith added.
 "He is a real man of the theater.
 David's work has been seen in major theaters across the country.
 He is an excellent director and will have strong insight into this American story about love, family, class and race."

 The creative team for Guess Who's Coming to Dinner includes set designer Kat Conley, costume designer Paul Tazewell, lighting designer Allen Lee Hughes, sound designer Timothy M. Thompson, stage manager William E. Cruttenden III and assistant stage manager Michael D. Ward.